menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 This section describes how to create and edit DHCP scopes with the new *DHCP Scope Creation Wizard*.

-Whenever you create a new scope, the Men&Mice Suite automatically checks whether the new scope conflicts with an existing scope or an IPAM range.
+Whenever you create a new scope, Micetro automatically checks whether the new scope conflicts with an existing scope or an IPAM range.

 The Wizard has additional steps, or skips over some steps, depending on the type of DHCP server the scope is being created on, and whether the :ref:`active-directory` integration has been enabled.